rasti1608/library-management-system-JAVAbyRasti/README.md

-# 📚 Library Management System – Final Project (Note: For deployment, use the working_Final_v.2.0-sept20 branch which contains the production-ready code.)
+# 📚 Library Management System – Final Project
 [![Swagger UI](https://img.shields.io/badge/API-Docs-green)](https://library-management-system-rasti-production.up.railway.app/swagger-ui/index.html)

+## Deployment Notes

+**For deployment on Railway (or similar cloud hosting platforms):**
+- Use the `working_Final_v.2.0-sept20` branch
+- This branch has JSON data files properly configured for cloud environments where file system access is restricted

+**For local development:**
+- The `main` branch works perfectly fine
+- JSON files can be read/written from any location in your local environment

+**Why the difference?**
+Cloud platforms like Railway restrict file system write access outside of specific directories.
+The `working_Final_v.2.0-sept20` branch has the JSON files positioned correctly for these restrictions, while the main branch is optimized for local development flexibility.

 ## Overview
 This project is a **Spring Boot web application** that simulates how a real library operates.